ammdias/mybkp/MANUAL.md

 * The directories value on the `backup-disk` profile are split over three lines.
 This is possible as long as the configuration parser can distinguish each extra line from the name of a value or the start of a section.

-Notice also that I always pass the `-i` option to `mybkp`, because I am using `rsync` as the tool to copy files.
-If you don't want to keep writing that option of forget to use it, set an alias for the `mybkp` call in your `.bash_aliases` or `.bashrc` configuration file as follows:

-    alias mybkp='mybkp -i'

-This way, the shell will replace `mybkp` with `mybkp -i` every time you call it.

 If I feel the need to add another backup, I just have to add the corresponding section to the configuration file.
 For example, let's say I wish to backup